Riot in His Veins - Part 1

-Fourteen flights of stairs behind him already, and each step further shaved away more and more of Kavel's patience.
-Gods help the fool he'd come to see if none remained when he reached the "penthouse", a far too generous term for what it was: a filthy, little sweat box whose only luxuries were a long-broken elevator and a position slightly further than usual from the piss-tinged stink of the city streets.
-Real penthouses belonged to the upscale kind of dealers that Kavel never had to visit.
+Fourteen flights of stairs behind him already, and each step further shaves away more and more of Kavel's patience.
+Gods help the fool he's come to see if none remained when he reaches the "penthouse", a far too generous term for what it is: a filthy, little sweat box, its only luxuries a long-broken elevator and a position slightly further than usual from the piss-tinged stink of the city streets.
+Real penthouses belong to the upscale kind of dealers Kavel never had to visit.

-His pay grade was full of losers; often losers with ambitions to exceed their station needing to be humbled.
-The same necessity brought him to summit the staircase, to an uppity punk taken to calling himself the "King of West Kiegland" like a child playing at how he imagines a powerful person to be.
-Kavel didn't know—didn't care to know, really—the guy's actual name, but no doubt it was something embarrassing.
+His pay grade is full of losers; often losers with ambitions to exceed their station needing to be humbled.
+Which brought him to summit the staircase, to an uppity punk taken to calling himself the "King of West Kiegland" like a child playing at how he imagines a powerful person to be.
+Kavel doesn’t know—doesn’t care to know, really—the guy's actual name, but no doubt it is something embarrassing.
 Something outdated and soft and buried deep inside an armor of undeserved confidence.
 Something like Pad.

 Pad, his excitable sidekick for the day.
 A nineteen-year-old kid who had done a good job of some small-time work for the coven and begged for a bigger opportunity.
-Apparently, that made him Kavel’s problem, and it was a problem.
-Pad was loud and chatty.
-He used expletives like punctuation, all with a streetwise dialect that simply must have been a put-on.
-He had the fifty extra pounds of a much lazier man hanging from his gut, perfectly coiffed hair frozen in place by product, and a fashion sense best described as an eyesore.
+Apparently, that made him Kavel’s problem, and it is a problem.
+Pad is loud and chatty.
+He uses expletives like punctuation, all with a streetwise dialect that simply must be a put-on.
+He has the fifty extra pounds of a much lazier man hanging from his gut, perfectly coiffed hair frozen in place by product, and a fashion sense best described as an eyesore.

-In contrast, Kavel was aloof and practical.
+In contrast, Kavel is aloof and practical.
 Never one to talk without something important to say.
-Never one to talk like someone he wasn’t.
+Never one to talk like someone he isn’t.
 To be honest, never one to talk.
-He looked as if Pad had stolen those fifty pounds from him, had a mangy mane barely held back by a rubber band, and wore wrinkled black like a second skin.
-He wasn’t above ornament, but only in the form of understated silver jewelry and an aged pair of round-lensed sunglasses.
-Simple tattoos peeked out from behind clothing, suggesting a more unbridled youth, and yet he radiated an aura of too-old-for-this-shit that had existed for the entirety of his thirty-three years.
+He looks as if Pad had stolen those fifty pounds from him, has a mangy mane barely held back by a rubber band, and wears wrinkled black like a second skin.
+He isn’t above ornament, but only in the form of understated silver jewelry and an aged pair of round-lensed sunglasses.
+Simple tattoos peek out from behind clothing, suggesting a more unbridled youth, and yet he radiates an aura of too-old-for-this-shit that has existed for the entirety of his thirty-three years.

-They were an odd couple, made odder still by the circumstances.
-What was Casia thinking, making him babysit the kid on this job?
+They are an odd couple, made odder still by the circumstances.
+What is Casia thinking, making him babysit the kid on this job?
 She knew how these things went.
-If it got rowdy—and it always did—young bloods like Pad were less than useless.
-They were too eager to make their name; too obsessed with seeming hard and projecting authority.
-They turned picnics into problems because they don't think.
-They don't even think that they should think.
+If it gets rowdy—and it always does—young bloods like Pad are less than useless.
+They are too eager to make their name; too obsessed with seeming hard and projecting authority.
+They turn picnics into problems because they don't think.
+They don't even think they should think.
 He's gotta learn sometime, Casia had said, despite his protest.

-Sure, but did he have to learn on my time?
-Kavel lamented as he rounded the landing of the last set of stairs.
+Sure, but does he have to learn on my time?
+Kavel laments as he rounds the landing of the last set of stairs.

 "We gotta give this guy an extra beatin’ for making us walk all this damn way, amirite?
 Shit."

 An attempt at puffed-chest bravado made pathetic by Pad's incessant panting and wheezing.
-Kavel wheeled on him, planting a stern finger into his chest.
+Kavel wheels on him, planting a stern finger into his chest.

 "We are not doing anything.
 I am going to handle this, and you are going to watch like it's an EV show you're sitting too close to."

-“C’mon, bro,” Pad whined.
+“C’mon, bro,” Pad whines.
 “I can be helpful.
 The boss put me on this job for a reason.”

 “Right here, right now?
 I’m the boss.
 And the boss says you’re not to lift a finger in there.”